The stripping process can be slow: part I: Bounding the stripping number

+\fix{To be clear: Note that the removal of $v$ might cause the degree of a vertex not at the front of $\msq$ to drop to zero.
+That vertex remains in $\msq$ until it reaches the front, at which point it will be removed.
+So it it possible that multiple vertices are removed from the front of $\msq$ during one step of SLOW-STRIP.}

-At any point, $\msq_t$ may contain some vertices from $S_i$ and some from $S_{i+1}$.
+At any point, \fix{$\msq$} may contain some vertices from $S_i$ and some from $S_{i+1}$.
 However, the vertices of $S_i$ are removed before the vertices of $S_{i+1}$.
-Note also that when processing a vertex $v\in\msq_t$, all edges from $v$ are removed (and hence $v$ is removed) before moving to the next vertex of $\msq_t$.
+Note also that when processing a vertex $v\in\fix{\msq}$, all edges from $v$ are removed (and hence $v$ is removed) before moving to the next vertex of $\fix{\msq}$.
 So this procedure removes vertices in the same order as the parallel stripping process.
-In particular, if $t$ is the step in SLOW-STRIP when the first vertex of $S_i$ is selected then $G_{t}$ is the \fix{hypergraph} remaining after the first $i-1$ iterations of the parallel stripping process and at the beginning of step $t$, $\msq_t=S_{i}$.
+In particular, if $t$ is the \fix{first step in SLOW-STRIP during which the vertex at the front of $\msq_t$ is in $S_i$}, then the set of vertices in $\msq_t$ is exactly $S_i$ \fix{minus possibly some} vertices with degree zero in ${\widehat H}_i$.
+Therefore, the total degree of the light vertices in $G_t$ (i.e.\ vertices in $\msq_t$) equals exactly the total degree of $S_i$ in ${\widehat H}_i$.

+\begin{definition} We use $t(i)$ to denote the \fix{ first iteration of SLOW-STRIP in which the vertex at the front of $\msq_t$ is in $S_i$.}

+\fix{If every vertex of $S_i$ has degree 0 in $G_i$ then there is no iteration in which the vertex at the front of $\msq_t$ is in $S_i$ and so we define $t(i)$ to be the iteration during which all vertices of $S_i$ are removed.
+If this is the case then $i$ is the final iteration of the parallel stripping process and $t(i)$ is the final iteration of SLOW-STRIP.} \end{definition}

-\begin{definition} We use $t(i)$ to denote the iteration of SLOW-STRIP at which iteration $i$ of the parallel stripping process begins; i.e.\ when the first vertex of $S_i$ reaches the front of $\msq_t$. \end{definition}
+\fix{Roughly speaking, we can view $t(i)$ as the iteration of SLOW-STRIP in which iteration $i$ of the parallel stripping process begins.
+This is not quite accurate in that perhaps iteration $i$ began during iteration $t(i)-1$ of SLOW-STRIP if the first vertices of $S_i$ to reach the front of $\msq$ had degree zero.}

 We also define:

 We will focus much of our analysis on the following parameters of $G_t$: \begin{itemize} \item $L_t$ is the total degree of the light vertices in $G_t$; i.e.\ of the vertices in $\msq_t$. \item $N_t$ is the number of heavy vertices in $G_t$; i.e.\ of the vertices outside of $\msq_t$. \item $D_t$ is the total degree of the heavy vertices in $G_t$. \end{itemize} We denote the triple of these values as: